am00113/HW2AnthonyMarchitto/README.md

 ## Future Enhancements
 In the future I would like to add more pages for different states and locations around the world.
 I would also like to add more resorts to my existing page as well.
-I would also like to add a search bar where a user could input a state or zip code and the application will direct them to a resort where they specified.
+I would also like to make the search bar actually do something so a user could input a state or zip code and the application will direct them to a resort where they specified.
 I would also like to have a page for each resort that I add that will have a image of the trail map as well as some basic weather information like temperature and the amount of snow.